Feeeeddmmmeee/intersection.py/README.md

 ## Key Features

-- User and Map classes with all the features an IC maps or users have
+- User and Map classes with all the features that IC maps or users have
 - Several functions related to these classes
 - It's not really optimized but should work just fine